The Edamame Sundal recipe is a delicious and protein-rich South Indian stir-fry dish made with boiled edamame beans tossed in spices and coconut.

 - Oil: your choice of cooking oil.

-Boil edamame in water, and little salt for 4-5 minutes.
-Then, drain off the excess water.
-Alternatively, you can also steam it with a little salt.
+Boil edamame in water with a little salt for 4-5 minutes, then drain off the excess water.
+Alternatively, you can steam it with a little salt.

-Heat oil in a pan, add mustard seeds, and when it crackles, add urad dal, and dried red chilli.
-Saute till the dal turns golden brown.
+Heat oil in a pan, add mustard seeds, and once they crackle, add urad dal and dried red chili.
+Sauté until the dal turns golden brown.

 Then add green chili, curry leaves, and asafoetida.
 Saute for a few seconds.